tlofbj/waterfall-classifier-project/README.md

 ## Contributors

-This project was created by Tata Li and mentored by Mitch McLean in February, 2025.
+This project was created by Tata Li and mentored by Mitch McLean, February, 2025.